As we round the corner into November, a kind of lethargy sets in.

 Anything else I should know?

 There will be an optional Secret BAMR (badass mother runner) gift exchange.
-Once Stride through the Holidays starts, we’ll ask if you want to participate in it.
+Once Stride into the Holidays starts, we’ll ask if you want to participate in it.
 (No pressure.)
-If you do, we’ll connect you with another mother runner and her address, and you’ll send her a gift (no more than $20) to encourage her to keep striding through the holidays—and into 2017.
+If you do, we’ll connect you with another mother runner and her address, and you’ll send her a gift (no more than $25) to encourage her to keep striding through the holidays—and into 2018.

 Sign up today!

-Have questions?
+Have questions about this holiday running program?
 Ask them in the comments below or

-email us at tlamclub[at]gmail[dot]com and we'll get 'em answered asap!
+email us and we'll get 'em answered ASAP!